pburtchaell/redux-promise-middleware/.github/CONTRIBUTING.md

 4. If needed, add one or more unit test(s). **For new features and bug fixes, a unit test is required.** Follow the [red/green/refactor process](https://en.wikipedia.org/wiki/Test-driven_development#Development_style).
 5. Run tests and linter: `npm test`.
 Code is linted using ES Lint.
 Rules are located in `.eslintrc`.
 You must maintain the existing code style. **Tests must pass before the PR is merged.**
 6. Document new features and/or API changes.

+If you add a new dependency (for the package or development), you will need to use [Yarn](https://yarnpkg.com/) to update the `yarn.lock` file with the dependency version.
+By installing depdencies faster than npm, Yarn drastically decreases the time it takes to run builds on continuous integration.

 ## File organization